oracle official Web Site ManualiOracle.it

 Topic (*) : Prog

-You have the table TAB_A and this table contains columns only with these datatypes: char, varchar2, date and number; and these columns don't have any default value.
+You have the table TAB_A and this table contains columns only with these datatypes: char, varchar2, date and number.
+These columns don't have any default value.

 You must do a SQL query that you can launch in order to obtain the TAB_ORDERED such as TAB_A but with the column created in alphabetic order.